Personal data

 - Personal data about criminal penalties that may have been awarded

-In addition to the lawful bases that we have identified under “Personal data” above, we process criminal offence data under the following condition(s) of Schedule 1 of the DPA 2018:
+[In addition to the lawful bases that we have identified under “Personal data” above, we process criminal offence data under the following condition(s) of Schedule 1 of the DPA 2018:

-- where processing is necessary to carry out specific obligations or exercise rights relating to employment, social security, and social protection (Schedule 1, Part 1, section 1, DPA 2018)
+- where processing is necessary to carry out specific obligations or exercise rights relating to employment, social security, and social protection (Schedule 1, Part 1, section 1, DPA 2018) (we use your information when the law requires us to meet duties related to employment, benefits, or supporting people)

-- where processing is necessary for the provision of health and/or social care purposes (Schedule 1, Part 1, section 2, DPA 2018)
+- where processing is necessary for the provision of health and/or social care purposes (Schedule 1, Part 1, section 2, DPA 2018) (we use your information to deliver or manage health or social care services)

-- where processing is necessary for archiving, research or statistical purposes that are in the public interest (Schedule 1, Part 1, section 4, DPA 2018)
+- where processing is necessary for archiving, research or statistical purposes that are in the public interest (Schedule 1, Part 1, section 4, DPA 2018) (we use your information for research, statistics, or archiving when it benefits the public and when strong safeguards are in place)

-- where processing is necessary for statutory and government purposes (Schedule 1, Part 2, section 6, DPA 2018)
+- where processing is necessary for statutory and government purposes (Schedule 1, Part 2, section 6, DPA 2018) (we use your sensitive information because the law requires us to carry out certain official duties)

 - where processing is necessary for regulatory requirements relating to unlawful acts and dishonesty (Schedule 1, Part 2, section 12, DPA 2018)